 In both interviews, Sewell attacked Dr Warwick Smith, the paediatrician who diagnosed his daughter when she was two.
 On this, I have some sympathy.
 If Smith really did present the Sewells with their daughter's two year-old state as a lifelong one, and institutionalisation as a fait accompli -- rather than just preparing them for the possibility that she might never speak or interact meaningfully -- that's pretty terrible.
 I'd be angry in their position.
 I've been angry at a number of people we've had to deal with over the years.

-Smith does have a reputation for sweeping statements (all gifted children are on the autism spectrum) and he's known to be a keen prescriber.
+Smith does have a reputation for sweeping statements (including the claim that all gifted children are on the autism spectrum) and he's known to be a keen prescriber.
 But surely he knows that prodigious (and occasionally rapid) improvements in negative symptoms are not uncharacteristic of austism spectrum disorders.
 The world's most famous autist, Dr Temple Grandin, has long told audiences that she was a non-verbal "poo-smearer" until the age of four or five.
 My own sons have a various times, made rapid and lasting gains in their interactions with the world.